-Here we are providing a set of important long answer type questions to prepare for CBSE class 10 Science board exam 2018.
-All these questions have been provided with appropriate answers in a simple language to help you learn easily and effectively.
-In CBSE class 10 Science exam 2018, question numbers 16 to 21 in Section-A will be of long answer type asked for 5 marks each.
-Important questions given here will help you familarise the important topics to prepare for the final exam.
-You may also assess your preparedness by practicing these questions.
+In CBSE Class 10 Science Exam 2021, Section D will have three (34-36) long answer type questions carrying 5 marks each.
+Here we are providing a set of important long answer type questions to prepare for CBSE Class 10 Science Exam 2021.
+All these questions have been provided with appropriate answers in a simple language to help students learn easily and effectively.
+This set of important questions provided here will help you familiarise the important topics and also assess your preparedness for the exam.

-Given below are some very important long answer type questions to prepare for CBSE class 10 Science exam 2018:
+Given below are some very important long answer type questions to prepare for CBSE Class 10 Science Exam 2021:

 Question 1. (a) Write chemical equations for the reactions involved in obtaining pure alumina from the mineral bauxite which has impurities of iron oxide and silica.